BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/09/index.md

 So for now, we know all we need to know about the hardware and are ready to dive into the physics of this sensor works.
 First of all, I'd like to go over how the sonar sensor sends and receives signals.
 Below is a diagram of how our sonar system works.

 We are utilizing a very handy bit of physics knowledge to use our sensors; The speed of sound in air is always about the same, 340 meters/second.
 For those of you who are mathematically inclined the distance something has travelled is equal to the speed it is travelling multiplied by the time it has been travelling; Distance = speed x time.
 Because we are fully aware of the speed of the sound wave we are creating we can alter that equation; Distance = 340m/s x time.
 From that equation we know that the only way the distance of the object changes is if the time is has been travelling changes.
 In addition the sound wave needs to travel to the object, bounce off of the object, then travel back to the sensor.
 So the distance that the sound wave travels is actually twice the distance between the sensor and the object.
-For that reason the equation describing the distance read by the sensor is as follows;
+For that reason the equation describing the distance read by the sensor is as follows:

-_2 x Distance = 340m/s x time_ {:class="text-center "}
+<p align="center">2 x Distance = 340m/s x time</p>

 This is the equation we must consider in our code for the sensor to behave appropriately.
 If you are using Ardublock the math is inside the ultrasonic block already.